ts1/flipbook-vue/README.md

 ### `perspective`

-Z-axis distance in pixel between the screen and the viewer.
+Z-axis distance in pixels between the screen and the viewer.
 Higher value gives less effect.
 Defaults to 2400.